PDSim: A Shiny App for Simulating and Estimating Polynomial Diffusion Models in Commodity Futures: I. Implementation of the Schwartz-Smith model

 Finally, all the simulated data can be downloaded.
-Click the ``Download prices" and ``Download maturities" buttons to download futures prices and maturities data, respectively.
-Note that although the Schwartz and Smith model specifies the logarithm of the spot price, all downloaded or plotted data are in real prices - they have been exponentiated.
+Click the ``Download prices" and ``Download maturities" buttons to download the data for the futures prices and maturities, respectively.
+Note that although the Schwartz-Smith model specifies the logarithm of the spot price, all downloaded or plotted data are in real prices - they have been exponentiated.
 The ``Generate new data" button allows users to simulate multiple realisations from the same set of parameters.
 Clicking on it will generate another set of random noises, resulting in different futures prices.
-This button is optional if users only need one realisation.
-The data will update automatically when you change any parameters.
+This button is optional if users only need one realisation.Any change in parameters triggers an automatic data update.
+These three buttons are shown in Figure \ref{fig:SS3}.

 \FloatBarrier